 Your headshot is the new digital handshake

 Step 1: Pre-Session Consultation – Let’s talk.
 What are we using these headshots for?
 Acting, LinkedIn, Tindr?
 What are the personality traits that we are trying to convey?
 Compassion, approachability, leadership?
 Every face is different.
 What physical features do you want to emphasize?
+Have you had your portrait taken before?
+What do you love (or not love) about your previous headshots?

 Step 2: The Shoot – I guarantee an unlimited supply of Dad-jokes and bad puns.
 I believe it’s the photographer’s job to make the subject feel at ease.
 Rest assured that I’ll be giving you plenty of gentle direction on expression and angles.